bridgecrew-perf6/challenge-api-deployment-5/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

 To work with this API, you have two options.
-Either work directly with the API at the URL specified in the API subsection below, either build it yourself from the sources and deploy it in a Docker container on Heroku as it is explained in the next subsection.
+Either work directly with the API at [this URL](https://predict-keras-api.herokuapp.com/), either build it yourself from the sources and deploy it in a Docker container on Heroku as it is explained in the next subsection.

 ### Prerequisites